 Accounting Cost-Volume-Profit Analysis

-6. Margin of safety in cost-volume-profit analysis
+6. Margin of safety in CVP analysis

 Margin of safety is the amount by which target (budgeted) or existing sales volume exceeds (or falls short of) the break-even point.